 The sample starts with mapped drives before moving onto the root of the OS drive and encrypting files via implementation of the AES algorithm.
 When encrypting a file, it will append an extension in the format of .id-[id].[email].xxx.
 For example, a file called test.txt would be encrypted and renamed to test.txt.id-AC197B68.[firstname.lastname@example.org].combo.

-After encrypting the files, the ransomware pops up two different ransom notes on the victim’s computer.
+After encrypting the files, the Dharma ransomware pops up two different ransom notes on the victim’s computer.
 One is the Info.hta file, which is launched by an autorun when a user logs into the computer.

 The other note is called FILES ENCRYPTED.txt and can be found on the desktop.

 FortiGuard Labs has been monitoring this malware carefully since the beta version of this family was first discovered.
 From a ransomware perspective, Dharma continues to be active and at the top of our threat list.
 Our telemetry also shows that for the past 6 months more than 25% of detection is originating from Turkey.

 The cyberwar is not at rest.
 Turkish sources have reported that Dharma has attacked more than 100 Greek websites.
-Details of these attacks seems to confirm news reports about the political tensions between Turkey and Greece regarding islands ownership in the Aegean sea, showing that ransomware attacks can be used for activism as well as for financial gain.
+Details of these attacks seem to confirm news reports about the political tensions between Turkey and Greece regarding islands ownership in the Aegean sea, showing that ransomware attacks can be used for activism as well as for financial gain.

 1. FortiGuard’s Antivirus service detects these samples as W32/Crysis.L!tr.ransom

 2. FortiSandbox rates the Dharma/Crysis sample as High Risk

-In addition to the previous protections outloned, Fortinet is advising customers to follow the security best practices below:
+In addition to the previous protections outlined, Fortinet is advising customers to follow the security best practices below:

 1. Backup Your Data

 The best response to ransomware such as Dharma is to be prepared.
 To protect your computer from Dharma or any other ransomware, it is important to use good computing practices and security software.
 First, you should always have a reliable and tested data backup that can be used to recover devices or networks in an emergency (such as a ransomware attack).
 Rather than paying a ransom, the most effective method is to replace compromised operating systems, software, and applications with clean backed-up versions.